 My healing journey in Peru:

-Apparently the plant medicine tourism had become so popular among gringos within the last 10 years, hence it led to its corruption.
+Apparently the plant medicine tourism had become so popular among gringos in this area within the last 10 years, hence it led to its corruption.
 We heard stories about shamans who tried to rape girls, served medicine that killed people or people who were ripped off since the medicine didn’t have any effects.
 Having this in mind, we started asking about how to go to Doña Othelia’s place, the female shaman who was referred by friends.
 After finding out she would be above our budget (~$200 per night), we decided to go to another female shaman named Doña Isabelle, a half Shipibo/half Bora shaman that lived 2 hrs away from Iquitos by the river.
 The 5-day trip would cost 900 soles (300 USD) in total including lodging, food, remedies, and the 3 ceremonies that would take place every other day.
 If we wanted a translator to go with us, it would be an additional 150 soles/day (50 USD) but we skipped this.

 Here is how magic happened in Peru: